 Does the first type sound more like you?
 If so, you’re not alone: Only 33% of Americans have a written financial plan, according to Schwab’s 2021 Modern Wealth Survey.1 Of the rest, almost half said they didn’t have enough money to make a plan worthwhile.
 Others said it was too complicated, or they didn’t have time to develop a plan.

-We get it.
 In the rush of daily life, planning for anything more than a few days in advance can seem like a headache.
-It’s natural to wonder: Does financial planning really matter?
+It’s natural to wonder: Does financial planning really help?

 We think it does.
 Here are five reasons why:

-Sixty-five percent of people with a written financial plan say they feel financially stable, while only 40% of those without a plan feel the same level of comfort, according to the 2021 Modern Wealth Survey.
+Our survey found that 65% of people with a written financial plan say they feel financially stable, while only 40% of those without a plan feel the same level of comfort.
 Fifty-four percent of planners felt “very confident” they would reach their financial goals, compared with only 18% of non-planners.

-2. A financial plan can lead to better habits.
+4. A financial plan can lead to better habits

 Source: 2021 Schwab Modern Wealth Survey

-4. A financial plan can be tailored to help every personality type.
+5. Planning can be tailored to every personality type

-- Dreamer (43%): Dreamers are the free spirits of our world, who shake their head in confusion at all those who schedule their lives to the last detail.
+- Dreamer: Dreamers are the free spirits of our world who shake their head in confusion at all those who schedule their lives to the last detail.

-- Improviser (18%): Improvisers are typically quite self-sufficient, with a deep desire for independence and doing things their own way.
+- Improviser: Improvisers are typically quite self-sufficient with a deep desire for independence and doing things their own way.

-- Maverick (10%): Unafraid and unapologetic, Mavericks are those rare individuals who would rather reshape their world than try to fit in it.
+- Maverick: Mavericks are unafraid and unapologetic individuals who would rather reshape their world than try to fit in it.

 Research has shown that households that work with a professional financial planner were more likely to make better financial decisions than those without a planner, taking into account portfolio risk levels, savings habits, life insurance coverage, revolving credit card balances, and emergency savings.2

-In a study published in the Journal of Financial Planning, David M. Blanchett, Ph.D., CFA, CFP®, used six rounds of the triennial Federal Reserve Board’s Survey of Consumer Finances (from 2001 to 2016) to examine the results achieved by people using four information sources: financial planners; transactional financial advisors (such as a banker or broker); friends; or the internet.
+In a study published in the Journal of Financial Planning, David M. Blanchett, Ph.D., CFA, CFP®, used six rounds of the triennial Federal Reserve Board’s Survey of Consumer Finances (from 2001 to 2016) to examine the results achieved by people using four information sources: financial planners (defined as advisors who provided more holistic services); transactional financial advisors (such as a banker or broker); friends; or the internet.